Guides

 Measured from the front face of the board to the front of the oche

-Diagram showing the official dart board throwing distance of 237cm from oche to board face The official throwing distance is measured from the front face of the board to the oche.
+Diagram showing the official dart board throwing distance of 237cm from oche to board face Always measure from the front face of the board — not the wall behind it.

-For soft tip darts (electronic dartboards), the distance is slightly longer at 244cm (8ft).
-This is because soft tip darts are lighter and the extra distance helps balance the game.
+If you're using soft tip darts on an electronic board, the distance is slightly longer at 244cm (8ft).
+Soft tip darts are lighter, so the extra distance evens things out.

 What Is the Official Dart Board Height?